alex-gutev/live-cells-cl/docs/basics/cells.rst

 -------------

-The values of multiple cells can be set simultaneously by wrapping the assignments (the :cl:macro:`SETF` forms) in a :cl:macro:`BATCH` form. :cl:macro:`BATCH`, like :cl:macro:`PROGN`, takes one or more forms, which are evaluated in sequence:
+The values of multiple cells can be set simultaneously by wrapping the assignments (the :cl:macro:`COMMON-LISP:SETF` forms) in a :cl:macro:`BATCH` form. :cl:macro:`BATCH`, like :cl:macro:`COMMON-LISP:PROGN`, takes one or more forms, which are evaluated in sequence:

-The effect of this is that while the values of the cells are changed as soon as the `SETF` forms are evaluated, the observers (*live blocks* and *computed cells*) are only notified after the last form in :cl:macro:`BATCH` has been evaluated.
+The effect of this is that while the values of the cells are changed as soon as the :cl:macro:`COMMON-LISP:SETF` forms are evaluated, the observers (*live blocks* and *computed cells*) are only notified after the exiting the :cl:macro:`BATCH` form.

 .. code-block::